dante-falls/Web-Security/Nmap_Stuff/Nmap_NSE_Scripts/HTTP-Service-Screenshot/README.md

 <h1>http-service-screenshot Nmap NSE Script</h1>

-<mark>Requires 'cutycapt'</mark>
+<mark>Requires 'chromium'</mark>

 When Nmap discovers an HTTP service during a service scan (-sV), the http-service-screenshot Nmap NSE Script will attempt to take a screenshot of the web page.
-The script uses 'cutycapt' to take a screenshot of the webpage.
-My Kali
+The script uses 'chromium' to take a screenshot of the webpage.
-Linux had 'cutycapt' installed automatically.

 <h2>Steps To Add Script To Kali Linux</h2>